waterbuffalo13/micromanage/README.md

 The goal of this application is to understand more deeply what the best possible life for me consists of so that I can experience it for myself.

 # The 2-Stage Approach
-Develop the Utilities in a clean, sustainable fashion.
+The plan is to the develop the Utilities in a sustainable fashion.
 Then build out the supporting analytical functions.

+Authentication
+- [ ] Set up user authentication
+- [ ] Add user registration

 ### Central Dashboard
-Authentication
-- [ ] Set user authentication
-- [ [

 To-do list:
 - [ ] Add/Remove a goal and view as graph
-- [ ] Define and visualise relationships as tree-like graph
+- [ ] Define and visualise relationships in hierarchical tree-like graph

-Scheduler: Plan out your day and see visually how you are spending it.
-Also do fancy things like generate suggested schedules.
-- [ ] Journal: Record important events or achievements.
-Write and save notes about your day or any thoughts you have and view them at any time.
-- [ ] Habit-Tracking: You want a six-pack?
-That's cool mayn!
-How much do you bench?
-What?!
-What do you mean you don't go to the gym?
+Scheduler:
+- [ ] Add/Remove an activity to the schedule

+Journa & Achievements log:
+- [ ]
+Habit-Tracking:
 - [ ] Add a habit
 - [ ] Set habit done
-- Mood-tracker: How does your mood fluctuate throughout your day and what should you avoid/do more.
+Mood-tracker: How does your mood fluctuate throughout your day and what should you avoid/do more.
-- Diet Planner: Keep track of your calories.
+Diet Planner: Keep track of your calories.
 Useful for people trying to lose/gain weight or be healthier.

-- Tree-based Planner: Maybe even create recommended plans for days.
-Good for planning multiple outcomes (promotions/redundancies, divorce/marriage, kids/no-kids, employment/unemployment etc )
+### Other pages

 - Financial Planning: I really want to buy a house but when will I be able to based on my current finances?
 What if I make adjustments?
 Maybe I'm overdue for a holiday?
 Can I afford it?
 - Health & Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.

 ##Analytics
 - Graphs on
 -- Activity Breakdown